Why I Hate the Term “Quality Assurance”

 In Quality, the focus is on information.
 We question information provided by stakeholders (business requirements), and the Technology team (technical requirements) and third-party collaborators.
-While testing, we find new questions to ask ourselves, developers and stakeholders.
+Since many businesses tend to hire numerous outsourcing companies for various domains like BedrockIT services for server management, AWS for cloud computing, etc., hence it might be necessary to consult with third party companies before developing any software for our client.
+Also, while testing, we often find new questions to ask ourselves, developers, and stakeholders.
 We gather information from our testing, from subject matter experts, “veterans” (people with the company a long time), internal and external documentation, and from direct and indirect feedback from our internal and external end users.
 And we disseminate information that we gather among our team, with developers, with stakeholders, and with trainers, marketing and end users.

 This means that we are not siloed from the process, but integral to it.
 This approach meshes incredibly well in an agile process.
 We can begin catching issues from the business requirements phase and continue through the technical requirements phase.
 We are fully prepared for the required testing and are able to quickly report the issues (technical or business) that we find.
 Because of the information collected, we are well suited to assist in documentation and go-to-market tasks and are able to quickly determine if a user issue is a defect or simply a misunderstanding of a feature.
 Both cases provide yet more information that assists with future business and technical requirements, documentation, and go-to-market readiness.